google/santa-tracker-web/README.md

 # Supports

-Santa Tracker supports Chrome, Firefox, and Edge; it also supports IE11, Safari 10+ and Chromium-based browsers (Opera, Samsung etc) at m44 or above.
+Santa Tracker supports Chrome, Firefox and Safari.
+It also supports oter Chromium-based browsers (Edge, Opera etc).

+We present a "fallback mode" for older browsers, such as IE11.
+Many older scenes support these browsers just fine.

 # Run

 You'll need `yarn` or `npm`.
-On any platform but macOS or Linux, you'll also need Java.
+You may also need Java if you're building on Windows, as the binary version of Closure Compiler is unsupported.

-Clone the project, run `yarn` to install dependencies, then `yarn start` to bring up a development server.
+Clone and run `yarn` to install deps, and run `./serve.js` to run a development server.
-Compilation of scenes, CSS etc is done via middleware at serve time: if you're interested, see the `-transform.js` files in this directory.

 ## Build and Release